OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

 ```

 On the login item, we are showing it only if the user is not authenticated.
 Some other navigation items are otherwise.
-When the user clicks on that login button, we can use the Auth0 service to handle allow the user to register and be authaurized to use the app.
+When the user clicks on that login button, we can use the Auth0 service to handle allow the user to register and be authorized to use the app.

-import the AuthService into the `App component` TypeScript file as ;
+Import the AuthService into the `App component` TypeScript file as ;

 ```ts
 import { AuthService } from '../auth/auth.service';